franciscop/crossroad/readme.md

 `setQuery` only modifies the query string part of the URL, keeping the `path` and `hash` the same as they were previously.

-When you set a search query to `null` or `false`, it will be removed from the URL.
-However, empty strings are not removed.
-So if you want empty strings to also remove the parameter in the URL, please do this:
+When you set a search query to `null` it will be removed from the URL.
+However, empty strings `""`, zero `0` or boolean `false` are not removed.
+So if you want falsy values to also remove the parameter in the URL, please do this:

 ```js
 const [myname, setMyname] = useQuery("myname");